hannapalya/hannapalya.github.io/projects.md

 ---

 ## Improving clustering algorithms for syndromic surveillance
-I'm currently working on automating clustering of syndromic data using machine learning.
+As part of my PhD, I'm currently working on a pre-syndromic surveillance tool which groups symptoms reported from emergency rooms into clusters of disease.